Among Japan's many ingenious inventions, capsule hotels probably have received the most attention worldwide.

 Only their design has evolved into a modern shape while retaining the Japanese capsule's quirky details.

-The barely 24 square foot (22 sqm) micro rooms are fitted with a bottle holder, a mirror, Daito beddings, and a TV with video on demand service - but that will cost you 500 yen extra.
+The barely 24 square foot (2 square meters) micro rooms are fitted with a bottle holder, a mirror, Daito beddings, and a TV with video-on-demand service - but that will cost you 500 yen extra.

 The original pod hotel of New York has a fascinating history.
 In 1912, the back then sailor's home sheltered over 100 Titanic survivors.